sbeacon/luxB-Casing/README.md

 # luXb-Casing

-3D printable .stl files of luXbeacon are shared in this repository.
+PCB and schematic files of luXbeacon (nRF51) are shared in this repository.

 ## Built With